postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-workspaces/managing-workspaces.md

 When you delete a workspace, you erase its existence in Postman.
 Only the original creator of a workspace or a team admin can delete a workspace.

+> "My Workspace" and "Team Workspace" are default workspaces created by Postman.
+They cannot be deleted, however they can be renamed.

 To delete a workspace, go to the [Workspaces dashboard](https://app.getpostman.com/dashboard) and select a workspace.

 Click **...** next to the workspace you want to delete and select __Delete__.